 The rural township of Tawonga is situated in the Kiewa Valley, North East Victoria in the Heart of the High Country.

-Prior to the arrival of European settlers in the 1850’s, Aboriginal groups inhabited and used the Kiewa Valley as a trade route for thousands of years and named the mountain fed Kiewa River which flows through the valley ‘Sweet Water’.
+Prior to the arrival of European settlers in the mid 1800’s, Aboriginal groups inhabited and used the Kiewa Valley as a trade route for thousands of years and named the mountain fed Kiewa River which flows through the valley ‘Sweet Water’.

 Tawonga is the oldest settlement in the Kiewa Valley when pastoralists sought out the rich pastures in the fertile valley dating back to the 1850’s.
 According to local folk the indigenous translation of Tawonga is ‘flight through the air.’

 In addition to a thriving agricultural region, Tawonga is renowned for its majestic landscape and is central to a variety of recreational activities including fly fishing, horse riding, camping, water sports, downhill and cross country skiing, snowboarding, golf, tennis and mountain biking, or simply listening to the river flow by and absorbing nature.